Conquistador: Cartography

 In 1339, Angelino Dulcert of Majorca produced the portolan chart map.
-Evidently drawing from the information provided in 1336 by Lanceloto Malocello sponsored by King Dinis of Portugal.
+Evidently drawing from the information provided in 1336 by Lanceloto Malocello sponsored by King Denis of Portugal.
 It showed Lanzarote island, named Insula de Lanzarotus Marocelus and marked by a Genoese shield, as well as the island of Forte Vetura (Fuerteventura) and Vegi Mari (Lobos), although Dulcert also included some imaginary islands himself, notably Saint Brendan's Island, and three islands he names Primaria, Capraria, and Canaria.

 Mestre Jacome was a Majorcan cartographer induced by Portuguese prince Henry the Navigator to move to Portugal in the 1420s to train Portuguese map-makers in Majorcan-style cartography.
-'Jacome of Majorca' is even sometimes described as the head of Henry's observatory and "school" at Sagres.
+"Jacome of Majorca" is even sometimes described as the head of Henry's observatory and "school" at Sagres.

 It is thought that Jehuda Cresques, son of Jewish cartographer Abraham Cresques of Palma in Majorca, and Italian-Majorcan Angelino Dulcert were cartographers at the service of Prince Henry.
 Majorca had many skilled Jewish cartographers.
 However, the oldest signed Portuguese sea chart is a Portolan made by Pedro Reinel in 1485 representing the Western Europe and parts of Africa, reflecting the explorations made by Diogo Cão.
 Reinel was also author of the first nautical chart known with an indication of latitudes in 1504 and the first representation of a wind rose.

 With his son, cartographer Jorge Reinel and Lopo Homem, they participated in the making of the atlas known as "Lopo Homem-Reinés Atlas" or "Miller Atlas", in 1519.
 They were considered the best cartographers of their time.
 Emperor Charles V wanted them to work for him.
-In 1517 King Manuel I of Portugal handed Lopo Homem a charter giving him the privilege to certify and amend all compass needles in vessels.
+In 1517, King Manuel I of Portugal handed Lopo Homem a charter giving him the privilege to certify and amend all compass needles in vessels.

 The third phase of nautical cartography was characterized by the abandonment of Ptolemy's representation of the East and more accuracy in the representation of lands and continents.
 Fernão Vaz Dourado (Goa ≈1520 – ≈1580), produced work of extraordinary quality and beauty, giving him a reputation as one of the best cartographers of the time.
 Many of his charts are large scale.